-If you have you been injured, lost wages, or suffered other damages because of a product you used, you can seek recovery of those damages with the help of a defective products attorney.
-An attorney who specializes in this area will help you determine if you have a defective products claim to make against the manufacturer, retailer or distributor, by helping you determine the types and amounts of damages you have suffered and the cause of the accident.
+If you have you been injured, lost wages, or suffered other damages because of a product you used, you can seek recovery for those damages with the help of a defective products attorney.
+An attorney who specializes in this area can determine if you have a defective products claim to make against the manufacturer, retailer or distributor, by identifying the types and amounts of damages you have suffered and the cause of the accident.
 If it is decided that your injuries and/or financial losses are minor it may not make sense for you or the lawyer to pursue the case.
 One exception to this is if the problems have affected a large number of people; bringing the possibility of joining or starting a class action lawsuit.
 If it is found that you have large amounts of damages or that you could be part of a class action lawsuit and a decision is made to move forward with the case, it is critical to catalog and list all damages up front.

 There are four theories of liability that can help determine if you have a defective products case: